Quantum lattice dynamics and their importance in ternary superhydride clathrates: Methods

 \subsection{ZPE and total energy}

-The internal electronic energy $E_\mathrm{el}[\mathbf{R}(x)]$ is obtained from DFT calculations at fixed volume by varying the Wyckoff parameter $x$ of the H positions.
-The explicit positions $\mathbf{R}(x)$ are given in the SM.
-The phonon density of states $\rho_{\mathbf{R}(x)}(\omega)$ is obtained using DFPT on a 2$\times$2$\times$2 $\mathbf{q}$-grid, interpolated on a 16$\times$16$\times$16 $\mathbf{q}$-grid.
-Smooth ZPE and total energy curves are obtained by second-order polynomial fits in $x$.
+The internal electronic energy $E_\mathrm{el}[\mathbf{R}]$ is obtained from DFT calculations at fixed volume by varying the H-Si distance via the Wyckoff parameter $x$ of the H positions.
+The phonon density of states $\rho_{\mathbf{R}}(\omega)$ is obtained using DFPT on a 2$\times$2$\times$2 $\qv$-grid, interpolated on a 16$\times$16$\times$16 $\qv$-grid.
+Smooth ZPE and total energy curves are obtained by second-order polynomial fits in the H-Si distance.
 Due to the shift out of the DFT equilibrium structure, forces on the individual H atoms arise at the DFT level.
 Around the total energy minimum, the force components are in the order of \SI{150}{\milli\electronvolt\per\angstrom}, i.e., small enough to warrant the use of linear-response theory to gain qualitative and systematic insights.
-DFT diagonal stress tensor components (pressures) are decreased by about \SI{2}{GPa}.
+DFT diagonal stress tensor components (pressures) are decreased by about \SI{2}{GPa} in the shifted structures around the total energy minimum.
+The small non-zero forces do not lead to imaginary phonon frequencies in any DFPT calculation for \BSH\ with varied H-Si distance.

+Note on similarities to the quasi-harmonic approximation (QHA): Within the QHA, the temperature-dependent internal vibrational energy and the vibrational entropy are commonly added to a system to study temperature effects.
+The standard QHA only varies external coordinates, such as the volume, but keeps atomic positions in the DFT minimum.
+In our approach to QI effects, we vary explicitly the internal coordinates at fixed volume, instead.
+Incidentally, the full optimization of the quasi-harmonic free energy with respect to all degrees of freedom within QHA has just been reported~\cite{masuki2023full}.